- Acura Exhaust Manifold

 Exhaust Manifold at 1A Auto

-What is an Exhaust Manifold and where is it Located?
+What is an exhaust manifold and where is it located?

 The exhaust manifold is the first component of a vehicle’s exhaust system.
-It bolts to the engine’s cylinder head and collects the exhaust gasses from the individual exhaust ports and combines them to one outlet to flow through the rest of the exhaust system.
+It bolts to the engine’s cylinder head and collects the exhaust gasses from the individual exhaust ports, combining them to one outlet to flow through the rest of the exhaust system.
 In addition to playing such an integral role in your car or truck’s exhaust system, an exhaust manifold is also important for the safety of its occupants.
 With the help of an exhaust manifold gasket, it also prevents the toxic exhaust fumes from sneaking into the vehicle and harming those that are in it.

-The majority of vehicles have exhaust manifolds that are constructed out of cast iron, although some vehicles have tubular steel manifolds made from either mild steel or stainless steel.
+A majority of vehicles have exhaust manifolds that are constructed out of cast iron, although some vehicles have tubular steel manifolds made from either mild steel or stainless steel.
 Some vehicles also have a catalytic converter incorporated into the exhaust manifold.

-For more detailed information about exhaust manifolds, how they work, different construction types, replacement tips and more, check out our in-depth exhaust manifold guide.
+For more detailed information about exhaust manifolds, how they work, different construction types, replacement tips, and more, check out our in-depth exhaust manifold guide.